List of Æon Flux episodes

 This is a list of all episodes in the animated TV series Æon Flux.
-The first two seasons are devoid of speech and purposely lack continuity, as Æon dies in every episode.
+The first two seasons are devoid of speech and purposely lack continuity.

 Series overview

-Season 1/Pilot (1991)
+Season 1 (1991)

 Each of the six episodes in the first season was originally broadcast as a 2-minute segment of Liquid Television.
 On home media releases they are compiled into a single "pilot" episode.

 Season 2 (1992)

 Each episode of the second season was broadcast as a 5-minute segment of Liquid Television.

 Season 3 (1995)

 In its third and final season, Æon Flux became a standalone program with each episode given a half-hour time slot with commercials.